-Recommendations 1 and 2 for using reduced cross-sectional areas for strands that are not yet visible may result in estimations of strength that are lower than those calculated with existing methods, depending on what percent of strength is currently being used for these strands.
+If recommendations 1 and 2 were to be implemented for estimating the reduced cross-sectional areas for strands that are not yet visible, the results may yield lower strength estimations compared to those calculated with existing methods, depending on what percent of strength is currently being used for these strands.
 If those recommendations result in lower strength estimates, additional costs may be incurred from maintenance, repair or bridge postings.
-However, the benefit is knowing that the strength estimates are conservative and the safety of the motoring public is more secure.
+However, the benefit is in knowing that the strength estimates are conservative and the safety of the motoring public is more secure.